-PCOS, an endocrine disorder, affects 5 million women in the U.S.
+PCOS or polycystic ovarian syndrome is an endocrine disorder that affects 5 million women in the U.S.

 PCOS causes various symptoms, and each woman’s experience may vary.
 Women with PCOS may experience:

 - Irregular or infrequent periods or a complete cessation of menses

 - Excessive hair growth or hirsutism, which occurs on the chest, stomach, face or other areas of the body usually associated with male hair growth

 - Obesity or weight gain

 - Acanthosis ingrains—black or brown, velvety textured, thickened skin patches